bytedance/syllepsis/docs/en/about.md

 ## Introduction

-Syllepsis is an out-of-the-box rich text editor compatible with mainstream modern browsers.We re-encapsulate Prosemirror to provide more concise APIs, a large number of basic plugins and custom plugins to simplify the customization of editors.
+Syllepsis is an out-of-the-box rich text editor compatible with mainstream modern browsers.
+We re-encapsulate Prosemirror to provide more concise APIs, a large number of basic plugins and custom plugins to simplify the customization of editors.

 ## Features